Moustachestache/webserv/README.md

 - [x] Check each parsed variable (server, route or struct cgi), make sure we are using them.
 If not implement a logic with them or remove them (in the parsing too)
 - [x] What if cgi is infinite loop script ?
 How do we quit ? do we set a timer ? or just get good user ?
 GET GOOD
 - [ ] Pickleemporium POST (televersement) infinite loading if no file is set
+- [ ] What do we do with symbolic links ? + fix Ls index, if types are not file of folder

 [MAX]